frank1789/LsDynaToAPDL/README.md

 At present, the software only recognizes and manages nodes and shell-type elements both in read from Lsdyna format and in write in APDL format.
-It is also noted that the *shell* writing elements are of the type: **SHELL181** is hardcoded.
+It is also noted that the *shell* writing elements are of the type: **SHELL181** is hard-coded.
 The other sections are currently ignored.

 ## Conttibuting